NHSDigital/nhs-login-help-centre/src/provewithoutid/codesused.md

 ---
-title: What to do if your photo file is damaged
+title: What to do if your Linkage Key, O.D.S.
+Code and Account I.D. have already been used
-tags: provewithid
+tags: provewithoutid
 layout: layouts/category-page.njk
 ---

-We run a virus check on the photo of your I.D. before it is verified.
-If the file you upload is infected or damaged, you can try and upload another one.

-If this keeps happening, there might be a problem with your device.
-You can try taking a photo using a different device and upload it from there.
-For example, you could borrow a family member’s device to take and upload a photo instead.
-Once verified, you can then use NHS login on your usual device as normal.

-You can also prove who you are without using photo I.D. by using the registration details from your GP surgery’s online services.
+If you see error code reference CID7004, this means your details have already been used to prove who you are on a different NHS login.

+This can happen if you are trying to set up a new NHS login with a different email address.
+You can use the 3 registration details from your GP surgery’s online services just once to prove who you are on one NHS login only.
+Once you have used them to prove who you are, you cannot use them again on a different NHS login using a different email address.

-If you do not know or remember your registration details, you can ask your GP to give you them.
+If you want to change the email address on your NHS login you can do so in your account settings.

-The 3 details you need are:
-* Linkage Key (could be called Passphrase)
-* O.D.S.
-Code (could be called Organisation Code or Practice I.D.)
-* Account I.D.

-If you are not registered for your GP surgery’s online services, tell your GP surgery that you want to register, and they will ask you to fill in a form.
-Your surgery will then give you the 3 registration details.
+If you think that someone else may have used your 3 registration details to set up an NHS login, you should contact the National Service Desk for help.

+Email: nationalservicedesk@nhs.net

+Phone: 0300 303 5035

+Include this reference in your email or phone call: **CID7004**